-STDR Magurele is provided with installations for safe management of all short lived radioactive waste arising from the operation of the IFIN-HH facilities, including the former VVR-S reactor, under decommissioning, as well as of the institutional radioactive waste produced all over the country.
+STDR Magurele is provided with installations for safe management of all short lived radioactive waste arising from the operation of the IFIN-HH facilities, including the former VVR-S reactor, under decommissioning, as well as of the non fuel cycle radioactive waste produced all over the country.
 The radioactive wastes, including spent sources, are treated at STDR.
 Here are stored also long lived radioactive spent sealed sources.
 There is a facility reconditioning of Ra-226 sources, in accordance with IAEA recommendations.

-Under the Programme for decommissioning of the VVR-S research reactor, modernization of the waste processing facilities and repatriation of the spent fuel, started in 2010 are under implementation the works related to refurbishment of STDR Magurele.
+Under the Programme for decommissioning of the VVR-S research reactor, modernization of the waste processing facilities and repatriation of the spent fuel, started in 2010 were finalized.

-The DNDR Baita-Bihor (the short lived radioactive waste national repository for institutional waste) was put in operation in 1985.
-Following the evolution of radioactive waste disposal concept, CNCAN has asked IFIN-HH to perform an Initial Safety Analysis Report, followed by a Preliminary Safety Analysis Report, and a Final Safety Analysis Report.
+The DNDR Baita-Bihor (the short lived radioactive waste national repository for non fuel cycle waste) was put in operation in 1985.
+Following the evolution of radioactive waste disposal concept, CNCAN has asked and IFIN-HH performed an Initial Safety Analysis Report, followed by a Preliminary Safety Analysis Report, and a Final Safety Analysis Report.

-d) CNU
+e) CNU

-In accordance with the regulations issued by CNCAN the Feldioara subsidiary has decided new safety measures for the radioactive waste management:
+In accordance with the regulations issued by CNCAN the CNU Feldioara subsidiary has decided new safety measures for the radioactive waste management: